rahulgopinath/rahulgopinath.github.io/_posts/2015-10-01-should-we-use-mutation-score.markdown

 This means that *a low mutation score is not indicative of low quality test suite*.

-*Redundant mutants* on the other hand are mutants that are semantically equivalent to each other.
+*Duplicate mutants* on the other hand are mutants that are semantically equivalent to each other.
 So if you catch one, you catch all in that set.

-As you can imagine, redundant mutants can increase the mutation score artificially without a corresponding increase in the actual effectiveness.
+*Redundant mutants* are similar to duplicate mutants except that they are strictly weaker than another mutant.
+That is, the inputs that detect a redundant mutant is a strict superset of the inputs that detect the stronger mutant that made it redundant.
+As you can imagine, duplicate and redundant mutants can increase the mutation score artificially without a corresponding increase in the actual effectiveness.

 This means that *a high mutation score is not indicative of high quality test suite*.

-Finally, can we assume that two test suites with 50% coverage is similar in effectiveness?
+Finally, can we assume that two test suites with 50% mutation score is similar in effectiveness?
 That again is problematic because it assumes that mutants are similar in ease of detection.
 However, there is sufficient evidence that some mutants are hard to kill ([Papadakis 2015](/references#papadakis2015trivial))